MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/README.md

 Serial upload complete
 BL >
 ```
-Then uploade its finish and if CRC its OK you getting a message and can reboot your Mighty Gecko.
+Then uploade its finish and if CRC its OK you getting a message and can reboot your very HAPPY Mighty Gecko.